Table of Contents

 How to Process Invoices in Accounts Payable?

 The structure and size of an organization determine how ap invoice processing works.
-For example, the accounts payable manager in a small business handles everything.
+For example, the appropriate accounts payable manager in a small business handles everything.
 However, several accounts payable executives in large firms will take each phase.

 The primary activities involved in an automated system are outlined below.